- Gonorrhoea can be passed on during anal, vaginal and oral sex.

 If left untreated, gonorrhoea can cause more serious health problems.
-This includes pelvic inflammatory disease (PID) in women, which can cause long-term pelvic pain, infertility and ectopic pregnancy, and testicular problems in men, potentially reducing fertility.
+This includes pelvic inflammatory disease (PID), which is an infection in the upper part of the female reproduction system.
+It can cause long-term pelvic pain, infertility and ectopic pregnancy.
+Untreated gonorrhoea may also cause testicular problems and potentially reduce fertility.

 If untreated, gonorrhoea can affect the joints, causing arthritic-like pain and swelling or skin rashes.
 It can eventually spread to the bloodstream, leading to serious infection (septicaemia), which can be life-threatening.

 A general sexual health check-up includes testing for gonorrhoea.
 You can also have a test at your GP (family doctor) surgery.
-You can buy kits to test yourself at home, but these are not always very accurate.
+Another option is for you to take your own swabs and samples and post them to a laboratory for analysis.